germannp/yalla/README.md

-bolls
+ya||a
 =====

-Center-dynamics (aka spheroid) models like the following branching model:
+ya||a is yet another parallel agent-based model for morphogenesis, like the following branching process:

 ![Branching Model](branching.gif)